 Example of a small fitness habit: Put your workout clothes somewhere that will remind you it’s time to get moving.
 Get in the habit of putting them on (if you need to do it at a certain time on certain days as a reminder, go for it).
 Once you’ve got your clothes on, get started on your body movement of choice.
 If that feels good, keep going and finish your session.

-You can also try programming a reminder in your phone to tell you to stop what you’re doing at a certain time during the day/week so you know it’s time to get up and move your body (in whatever form that may look like for you).
+You can also set a reminder on your phone to stop what you're doing at a specific time of day or week so you know it's time to get up and move your body (in whatever form that may take for you).

 More Habit Tips